The Unify League is soccer's latest incarnation of a breakaway European Super League

 The Court of Justice of the European Union ruled last year that UEFA and FIFA acted contrary to EU competition law by blocking plans for a Super League.

-A22 launched a revised format last year with promotion, relegation and exit from the competition.
+A22 launched a revised format last year with promotion, relegation and exit from the competition — as well as a women’s tournament.

 James Robson is at https://twitter.com/jamesalanrobson